Skip to main content

 Learn more: What is the mechanism of action (MOA) of Loqtorzi (toripalimab)?

 *Note: This is not a complete list of all monoclonal antibodies available on the U.S. market or their indications.
 New drugs and uses are frequently approved by the FDA.
-If you have further questions about monoclonal antibodies you can search by name here or contact your healthcare provider.
+If you have further questions about monoclonal antibodies you can search by name here and contact your healthcare provider.

 How are monoclonal antibodies given?